INDOOR SOCCER LEAGUE RULES

 - Spitting at an opponent.

-Team captains or designates are responsible to report the score of their game and the spirit rating of their opponent to GRAND RIVER SOCCER within 72 hours of the games completion.
+Team captains or designates are responsible to report the score of their game and the spirit rating of their opponent to GRAND RIVER SOCCER CLUB within 48 hours of the games completion.

 All scores must be submitted using the online score report form : Submit Your Score

-If for some reason the website is non-functional, please email you scores to: firstname.lastname@example.org
+If for some reason the website is non-functional, please email your scores to: firstname.lastname@example.org

 Questions, Suggestions or Concerns ?